zgfgNew/PlayIntegrityFork/README.md

 Note this is just a template with the current suggested defaults, but with this fork you can include as few or as many android.os.Build class fields and Android system properties as needed to pass DEVICE verdict now and in the future if the enforced checks by Play Integrity change.

 As a general rule you can't use values from recent devices due to them only being allowed with full hardware backed attestation.
-A script to extract the latest Xiaomi.eu public fingerprint is included with the module; see the autopif section below for usage and caveats, and see the Resources below for information and scripts to help find a working private fingerprint.
+A script to extract the latest Pixel Beta fingerprint is included with the module; see the autopif section below for usage and caveats, and see the Resources below for information and scripts to help find a working private fingerprint.

 Older formatted custom.pif.json files from cross-forks and previous releases will be automatically migrated to the latest format.
 Simply ensure the filename is custom.pif.json and place it in the module directory before upgrading.